cyrilletuzi/vscode-angular-schematics/README.md

 This extension will save you time:

-- **Simple interface for Angular CLI commands**, no command line required
+- **Simple interface for Angular CLI commands**: no command line required
 - **No more typo errors** = no more cleaning mess
 - No more documentation search, all options available are proposed and described
 - **Many options are inferred** (like the path and the project)